Patcybermind/rf-on-a-budget--PIC16F13145-wireless-telemetry-sub-dollar-radio-/README.md

-# Wireless on a budget
+a# Wireless on a budget

 This project was built for microchip's configurable logic block design challenge and was published [here](https://maker.pro/configurable-logic-block/projects/wireless-on-a-budget)